Last Updated on July 12, 2023 by bethrmartin

 A brick flooring walkway leads through multiple outdoor spaces to a courtyard in Charleston, SC.

 Brick is a classic outdoor flooring choice, and a herringbone pattern is a stylish twist on the traditional arrangement.
-This looks incredibly sophisticated and makes any outdoor patio space feel timeless and chic.
+I took this photo in a historic home in Charleston, SC, but even new bricks look incredibly sophisticated and make any outdoor patio space feel timeless and chic.

 6. Concrete Tiles in a Fun Pattern